sudowebdev/functional-programming-in-js/README.md

 **Types** inside of Javascript are first class citizens, we are able to assign, pass and return **all the different types** in JS.

+## Difference between map and filter function.

+**map** is used to transform values inside an array and put them into another array.
+Whereas, **filter** only returns a filtered array.
+It doesn't do any modification.